TL;DR

 Qualtrics is Delighted's parent company, making it the official migration path.
 Qualtrics is an enterprise experience management platform designed for large organizations with dedicated CX teams, multi-brand programs, and enterprise budgets.

 A mid-market SaaS company I spoke with was quoted $380,000 annually for Qualtrics CX Suite—compared to their $3,000/year Delighted spend.
 They moved to Zonka instead.
-For a detailed analysis of this transition and what it means for your data, see our Delighted vs Qualtrics migration guide.
+For a detailed analysis of this transition and what it means for your data, see our Delighted vs Qualtrics guide.

 Qualtrics vs. Delighted: What Changed